Richard I. Levin

 His clients never have to wonder where their cases are at.
 Rick believes in strong communication.
 He stays in constant communication with his clients, keeping them informed throughout the process.

-Rick is an adjunct professor of law in trial advocacy at Northwestern University with his partner, Adam Riback.
+Rick is an adjunct professor of law in trial advocacy at Northwestern University.
 He is proud to serve as the Chair in Trial Advocacy.
-Coaching students from a positive standpoint and building on their strengths, he has coached the mock trial team to two national championships.
-In the role of coach, Rick and Adam select 8 of Northwestern University law school's finest law students and coach and mentor them to become seasoned litigators.
+Coaching students from a positive standpoint and building on their strengths, he has coached the mock trial team to two national championships and 20 tournament wins.
+In the role of coach, Rick selects 8 of Northwestern University law school's finest law students and coaches and mentors them to become seasoned litigators.
 Some of these students have gone on to legal positions as law clerks in the federal court of appeals, the U.S. Attorneys' Office, and the Hague.

 He takes pride in helping to develop the lawyers of tomorrow.
 He is held in high regard by his students.
 He has been voted "Most Outstanding Adjunct Professor" for six years.
 A Northwestern graduate who Rick taught noted, "I just want you to know what a pleasure it was for me to take your course.
 I want you to know what a pleasure it will be for me in 30 years to tell people that Rick Levin trained me.
 Thanks for your guidance and your support."